akanksha260991/Documentation-Jekyll/Espresso/Gradle Plugin.md

 ### Getting Started
-The plugin allows to build your apps and execute the tests on BrowserStack.
+The plugin allows to build your app, debug-app and execute the Espresso tests on BrowserStack.
 Github: [BrowserStack Gradle Plugin](https://github.com/browserstack/browserstack-gradle-plugin).

 #### Step 1: Add to build.gradle
 In order to configure the plugin, add the following dependencies and parameters in your app-level build.gradle file: